top of page

 • Bring your yogurt out on the counter

 • Rapidly cool the milk down until you can place your finger in it and it does not feel hot/you can let it sit in there without burn.
-About115-110F.
-It is crucial that the milk isn't too hot because the starter yogurt will die/curdle.
-To rapidly cool, in the winter I put the pot outside and stir every 10 minutes, in the summer I place in the sink filled with ice water.
+115-110F.
+It is crucial that the milk isn't too hot because the starter yogurt will die and curdle.
+To rapidly cool, in the winter I put the pot outside and stir every 10 minutes, in the summer I place in the sink filled with cold water.

 • Once the milk has cooled down, mix in your starter yogurt.
 Your starter yogurt is ~1/4cup of your last batch of yogurt.
 If this is your first round of yogurt making, choose a store bought yogurt that unflavoured, whole milk yogurt, like this or this.
 Stir the starter into the milk gently to distribute but not aggressively.

-• Put a lid on the pot, place it in the oven surrounding the base with a dish towel, with the oven light on for warmth, for 12-16 hours (overnight).
+• Put a lid on the pot, place it in the oven surrounding the base with a dish towel, make a cocoon to incubate, then leave the oven light on for warmth, for 12-16 hours (overnight).
 Ensure that the oven is not still hot from dinner or you will curdle the milk!

 • In the morning transfer your yogurt into storage jars and store in fridge.
 Remember to save the end of the jar for your next batch!
 The yogurt lasts 2-3 weeks at least, don't contaminate the jars when you use.